What Should I Do If I Have Been Involved In A Car Accident?

 Article Date: 9/17/2012 12:00:00 AM

-What should you do if you have been in a car accident?
+What should you do if you have been in a car accident in Georgia?
 Do I need a personal injury attorney?
 Who should pay for your medical bills resulting from the auto wreck?
 Who should talk to your insurance company when they start calling you?
 Should you talk with the other party involved in the accident if they call you?

 Hindsight is 20/20.
 All too often, by the time a lawyer gets involved in your personal injury case, a number of mistakes have already been made which can hinder your recovery.
 Because a claims adjuster, and ultimately, if necessary, a jury, will be looking at the totality of circumstances involved in your claim, it is important to act responsibly from the time of the accident forward.
 Here are some tips to follow.